Cardfight!! Vanguard: Anime

-In July 2010, an anime television series was green-lit by TMS Entertainment under the directorial supervision of Hatsuki Tsuji.
-Music is composed by Takayuki Negishi with character designs provided by Mari Tominaga.
-The series began airing in Japan on TV Aichi beginning on January 8, 2011, and rebroadcast by AT-X, TV Tokyo, TV Osaka, and TV Setouchi systems.
-The media-streaming website Crunchyroll simulcasted the first season to the United States, Canada, the United Kingdom, and Ireland.
+In July 2010, an anime television series was commissioned by TMS Entertainment under the directorial supervision of Hatsuki Tsuji.
+The soundtrack was composed by Takayuki Negishi with character designs provided by Mari Tominaga.
+The series began airing in Japan on TV Aichi beginning on January 8, 2011, and was rebroadcast by the AT-X, TV Tokyo, TV Osaka, and TV Setouchi systems.
+The media-streaming website Crunchyroll simulcast the first season to the United States, Canada, the United Kingdom, and Ireland.
 Crunchyroll began streaming the second season to the United States, Canada, and the United Kingdom on June 30, 2012 and continues to stream the series.
-It was announced on November 17, 2013, that Hanabee Entertainment has licensed the anime and released it on March 5, 2014, in Australia and New Zealand.
+It was announced on November 17, 2013 that Hanabee Entertainment licensed the anime and released it on March 5, 2014, in Australia and New Zealand.

 The series continued for three additional seasons: Cardfight!!
 Vanguard: Asia Circuit, which began airing on April 8, 2012; Cardfight!!
 Vanguard: Link Joker on January 13, 2013; and Cardfight!!
 Vanguard: Legion Mate on March 9, 2014.
-An anime/live action film was released on September 13, 2014, in Japan.
+An anime/live action film was released on September 13, 2014 in Japan.